neondatabase/website/content/docs/postgres/query-performance.md

 CREATE INDEX idx_users_email ON users(email);
 ```

-To see if an index was used or to compare execution times with an without an index, you can use `EXPLAIN ANALYZE`.
+To see if an index was used or to compare execution times with and without an index, you can use `EXPLAIN ANALYZE`.
 See [Use EXPLAIN](#use-explain).

 ### View table indexes

 You can use the following query to view the indexes defined on a table.
 You should at least have an index defined on your primary key, and if you know the columns used in your queries, consider adding indexes to those too.
-However, note that indexes are best suited to columns with high cardinality (a high number of unique values).
+However, note that indexes are best suited for columns with high cardinality (a high number of unique values).
 Postgres might ignore indexes defined on low-cardinality columns, in which case you would be consuming storage space unnecessarily.

 ```sql
 SELECT